-A visual example is shown below.
+An example is shown in Figure 5.13 below.
 Note that "flat" or unchanging areas of the graph use few points, while curves and other rapidly changing features are represented with more points.

-Figure 4.13 - Data Point Selection Example
+Figure 5.13 - Data Point Selection Example